Table of Contents[Hide][Show]

 Consumers desperately need more research about the high-inducing effects of CBD-to-THC that could manifest as a result of the digestive process.

-The half life of oral CBD in the body is about 2 days.
+The half-life of oral CBD in the body is about 2 days.
 Thus, depending on how much a person consumes and how often, the potential risk of psychosis could increase over time depending on individual metabolism.

-It seems that, as of this writing, the prudent course of action for the cautious consumer is to adopt a wait and see attitude toward CBD and CBD oil products pending further research on the very real potential for mind altering, pot-like effects.
+It seems that, as of this writing, the prudent course of action for the cautious consumer is to adopt a wait and see attitude toward CBD and CBD oil products pending further research on the very real potential for mind-altering, pot-like effects.

-While the risks of THC exposure from CBD oil and other products are likely of little concern for gravely ill people who desperately need it, for otherwise healthy people and children, beware!
+While the risks of THC exposure from internal use of CBD oil and other products are likely of little concern for gravely ill people who desperately need it, for otherwise healthy people and children, beware!
 It seems wise until further research is concluded to treat CBD oil, candy, and other products just like any other high inducing drug.
 Just.
 Say.
 No.